-Shiplap walls, stunning Midcoast Maine photography from a local artist, decorative wooden paddles – these are just a few of the nautically rich details to look forward to in the recent room refresh at Samoset Resort.
+Shiplap walls, stunning Midcoast Maine photography from a local artist, decorative wooden paddles – these are just a few of the nautically rich details to look forward to in the now fully completed room refresh at Samoset Resort.

 If it’s not your first time visiting Samoset Resort, the property may look a bit different from what you remember.
 Don’t worry, it still boasts its 18-hole championship golf course right on the Atlantic, 200,000-gallon “zero-entry” pool, serene coastal-inspired spa, and Ultimate Backyard.
-But what is different at this iconic resort perched on 230 waterfront acres overlooking Penobscot Bay is its design, which underwent a refresh in winter of 2018/2019 to trade out its traditional vibe for something a bit more modern, not to mention more in line with the location in which the resort is based: Midcoast Maine, a stone’s throw away from the string of quaint communities of Rockport, Rockland, and Camden.
+But what is different at this iconic resort perched on 230 waterfront acres overlooking Penobscot Bay is its design, which underwent a refresh over the course of 2019/2020 to trade out its traditional vibe for something a bit more modern, not to mention more in line with the location in which the resort is based: Midcoast Maine, a stone’s throw away from the string of quaint communities of Rockport, Rockland, and Camden.

 The Scope of the Refresh